tkam8/100-days-of-code/r1-log.md

 Even looking at the example code and listening to the instructor walk through the logic helps to understand more about design and syntax.
 Things like "with" for file open/close, and list comprehensions come up often so helps to remember it.

 Slowly but surely.

+### Day 21: 20191021, Mon

+**Today's Progress**:
+In linux academy, learned about OSError, glob/globbing syntax (to match multiple patterns of filenames), and shutil for doing operations on files.
+Spent most of my time today working on the CDN solution so not much coding.
+Caching is really a huge can of worms...but quite interesting to me to look at what people have been building over the years to optimize traffic.